 What types of medications and health supplies should I have on hand for an extended stay at home?

 Try to stock at least a 30-day supply of any needed prescriptions.
 If your insurance permits 90-day refills, that’s even better.
 Make sure you also have over-the-counter medications and other health supplies on hand.
+Learn more about modern medicine, how to prevent or illness or remain healthy, we recommend checking the Access Vascular website.

 Medical and health supplies